Board of Directors

 Erika Ebbel Angle

-For the Science from Scientists’ founder and Executive Chairman of the Board’s biography, see her staff profile .
+For the Science from Scientists’ Founder and Executive Director’s biography, see her staff profile .

 Colin Angle guides the strategic direction of iRobot.
 One of the world’s leading authorities on mobile robots, Angle is an industry pioneer with more than two decades of experience.
 Under his leadership, iRobot is at the forefront of the growing robot industry, delivering home and military robots that are making a difference.
 Angle’s keen sense of business strategy is a driving force behind iRobot’s successful identification and execution of expansion opportunities.
 With Angle’s guidance, iRobot has formed key strategic partnerships, building on decades of expertise from each partner to create new and innovative robot solutions.

-Angle’s leadership and vision for the future of robots have been recognized with numerous professional awards.
-He has been named CEO of the Year by the Mass Technology Leadership Council, a Mass High Tech All-Star, one of Fortune Small Business Magazine’s Best Bosses and New England Entrepreneur of the Year by Ernst and Young with iRobot co-founder Helen Greiner.
-Angle sits on the board of directors of Zeo Inc. and is active on the Robotics & Intelligent Machines (RIM) advisory board.
-He holds a Bachelor’s degree in Electrical Engineering and a Master’s degree in Computer Science, both from MIT.
+Colin’s leadership and vision for the future of robots have been recognized with numerous professional awards.
+He was named CEO of the Year by the Mass Technology Leadership Council, a Mass High Tech All-Star, one of Fortune Small Business Magazine’s Best Bosses and New England Entrepreneur of the Year by Ernst and Young.
+Colin sits on the board of directors of Striiv and is Co-Chairman of the Mass Tech Hub Collaborative.
+He holds a bachelor’s degree in electrical engineering and a master’s degree in computer science, both from MIT.

 Jim Ellard is Chief Executive Officer of New England Biolabs, Inc. (NEB), a world leader in the development and production of reagents that enable biotechnology research.
 He started his career at NEB as a bench scientist working to overexpress and purify enzymes essential for the manipulation of DNA.
 In 1990, he created NEB’s Marketing Communications department and has more than two decades of experience in marketing, business development, brand management and strategic planning in the Life Science industry.
 He received his Bachelor of Science degree in Life Sciences from Massachusetts Institute of Technology.
 Active in business and community affairs, he serves on the Board of BioHelix Corporation, Ocean Genome Legacy, Save One Life, Science from Scientists and is also a member of the Advisory Council for The Trustees of Reservations.